In order to bring you the best organic produce, some ingredients may differ from those depicted.

 2 Servings, 430 Calories/Serving

-Red rice, or arroz rojo, is a staple in Mexican cuisine—and for good reason.
-This flavorful dish gets its stunning red color from umami-rich tomato paste, sweet smoked paprika, and our aromatic sofrito.
+Red rice never looked so good.
+Our version of arroz rojo gets its stunning crimson hues from umami-rich tomato paste, sweet smoked paprika, and our aromatic sofrito.

 In your bag